Business Travel Insurance

 2. Activate or Update Your Account

-After registration of your trip is successful, a welcome email from no-reply@welcome.worldaware.com will be sent to the traveler with a link to activate their account and provide emergency contact information.
-After the account is initially activated, travelers can access their account at https://traveler.worldcue.com to update their emergency contact information, review their trips, access location information, travel tips and more.
+- After registration of your trip is successful, a welcome email from Crisis24 Horizon will be sent to the traveler with a link to activate their account and provide emergency contact information.
+After the account is initially activated, travelers can access their account at https://crisis24horizon.com/uc/login to update their emergency contact information, review their trips, access location information, travel tips and more.

-Once your Worldcue account is created, you can download the Worldcue Mobile app for Android or Apple phones in the respective app stores.
+- Once your Crisis24 Horizon account is created, you can download the Horizon Mobile app for Android or Apple phones in the respective app stores.
+Use "UCSFcampus" as your member ID.
 The app has quick-connect buttons to connect you to 24-hour services and a Medical Provider lookup.
 We highly recommend using the Medical Provider lookup before you travel so if you have a medical emergency at your destination, you will already know which hospital(s) is/are pre-approved through our travel insurance carrier.

-If you do not receive a welcome email after registering your trip, or if you have any problems activating your account, accessing or updating your information, then please contact us at [email protected]
+- If you do not receive a welcome email after registering your trip, or if you have any problems activating your account, accessing or updating your information, then please contact [email protected]

 3. REQUIRED: For trips to Cuba, Greenland/Antarctica (Polar Regions) you must also fill out these additional affidavits/forms.